Science

 GCSE: Science (Combined or Separate).
 Exam Board: AQA Trilogy and AQA Separate Science

 Our students continue to study science within the discrete disciplines delivered by specialist teachers.
-This allows us the flexibility to personalise the learning of individual students in order that they make the best academic progress and achieve the best possible outcomes.
+This allows us to deliver content with the flexibility to personalise the learning of individual students in order that they make the best academic progress.
 At the end of Year 10, students will take internal exams for the units they have studied.
 Attainment in these exams, along with ongoing assessment through the academic year, will dictate which of the following courses they will take:

 GCSEs in Separate Sciences

-The students that have adapted well to GCSE science and attained highly in Year 10 will go on to study the extra material required for the award of three separate Science GCSEs in Biology, Chemistry and Physics.
+The students that have adapted well to GCSE science in Year 10 will go on to study the extra material required for the award of three separate Science GCSEs in Biology, Chemistry and Physics.

 GCSEs in Combined Science